 I wonder how many gems we've been using that really hurts the performance of the apps that we design and deliver.

 Moving from will_paginate or Kaminari to Pagy is really easy, and requires just a few lines of code.
-I promise that my next post will be an how to guide if people show enough interest about this topic.
+I promise that my next post will be a how-to guide if people show enough interest in this topic.

 As a disclaimer, the images and performance used above are from benchmark tests performed by Pagy's author.
 The source code can be found here.
 The image regarding RubyGem adoption was built using data from RubyGems.